Find answers to frequently asked questions about the use and functioning of Adhese.

 Q: I have just created a booking, but it isn't online.

-- Does the defined time span of the booking corresponds to the moment you are checking?
+- Does the defined period of the booking correspond to the moment you are checking?

-- Does the targeting criteria of the booking matches your profile?
+- Does the targeting criteria of the booking match your profile?

 - When Auto is chosen as the delivery method, you have to fill in a campaign volume goal or a booking volume goal.

 - When SOV is selected as the delivery method, you must insert a delivery percentage.
-Please note that, in case the delivery percentage is low, you might need to refresh your browser tab repeatedly in order to see the booking.
+Please note that you might need to refresh your browser tab repeatedly to see the booking in case the delivery percentage is low.